-Immigrate to Canada
+How to Immigrate to Canada

-Explore legal pathways for long-term residence, work, and citizenship.
+Legal pathways for work authorization, long-term residence, and permanent settlement.

 Region: North America

-Overview
+Immigration Overview

 Canada offers various immigration pathways for individuals seeking to relocate for work, study, retirement, or investment purposes.
 Each pathway has specific eligibility criteria, documentation requirements, and processing procedures.
 Immigration policies can change, so it's essential to verify current requirements through official government channels.

-Always verify requirements via official government sources.
+This is a research reference only.
+Always verify current requirements with the official immigration authority of Canada.
 This is not legal advice.

 Immigration Pathways